Ar-maan05/mcp-persist/README.md

-Buffered events are still immediately visible to replay/subscribe on the same store; the trade-off is that a crash loses up to one `commit_interval` of uncommitted events. **You must close the store** so the last batch is flushed — `create()` and `async with store:` do this for you, or call `await store.aclose()` on shutdown.
+Buffered events are still immediately visible to replay/subscribe on the same store; the trade-off is that a crash loses up to one `commit_interval` of uncommitted events. **You must close the store** so the last batch is flushed:
+`create()` and `async with store:` do this for you, or call `await store.aclose()` on shutdown.
 Off by default.
 See [docs/production.md](docs/production.md#12-write-behind-commits-sqlite) for the